pantheon-systems/documentation/source/content/guides/account-mgmt/billing/05-methods.md

 </Alert>

-## Personal Payment Methods

-Personal payment methods can be used on all sites you own.
-Personal payment methods are managed via your Personal Workspace.

-### Add Personal Payment Method
+## Add Payment Method

+Payment methods can be added in either your Personal Settings, or in a Site Dashboard.

-To add a payment method:
+To add a payment method via Personal Settings:

 1. [Go to your Personal Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces), click **Settings**, then select **Payment Methods**.

 1. Click **+ Add Payment Method**.

 1. Enter the card information, then click **Add New Card**.
+The card will appear in the list, and will be available as a selection for any site you own.

 <Alert title="Note" type="info" >